The 40-Year-Old Virgin-2005

 The Cannonball Run (1981) is someone’s idea of collecting big film and television stars of the time and throwing them into a film with a pointless plot about cross-country road racing.

-Truth be told, it’s a pretty bad film.
-But, it’s a fun way to spend ninety minutes just to see the multitude of celebrities in both cameos and leading roles.
+But it’s a fun way to spend 90 minutes seeing a multitude of celebrities in both cameos and leading roles.
 Otherwise, The Cannonball Run should be skipped.

 Hopefully, the actors had a good time making the film.